Son... I say, Son, 'Something' is stealing my Chickens

 Rats and Mice

-How can I prepare my area to keep it less friendly to rodents?
+How can I prepare my area to keep it less appealing to rodents?

 Firstly, the site of your henhouse can make a big difference but, if you are restricted with where it can be placed then other methods need to be employed.
 Is it placed along a hedgerow or a natural path from one part of your garden to the other?
 Secondly, is the area around the henhouse clear?
 Places like compost heaps; piles of logs and rubbish are natural nesting places for rodents and should be removed from around your hen house, or baited.

-A raised, solidly built hen house will also deter rodents and stop them getting in among your birds at night.
+A raised, solidly built, raised hen house like the Granary Hen House or Maggies Long Legged Hen House will also deter rodents and stop them getting in amongst your birds at night.
 Finally, feed is the important issue.
 Making sure that all galvanised feed bins are secure will stop vermin from being attracted to an easy meal and you should make sure any spilled food is cleared up.
 Making sure the feeder is off the ground is also important, feed that gets stuck in places, e.g. between paving slabs, is inaccessible to chickens but easily reached by rodents.
-Dont throw too much food on the ground for scratch feeds because if the birds do not eat it all, it will attract more vermin.
+Don’t throw too much food on the ground for scratch feeds because if the birds do not eat it all, it will attract more vermin.

 What sort of trap should I use to catch rats and mice?

-Traps are an up close and personnel way of dealing with a rodent issue which isnt always everyones cup of tea.
-There are two sorts of traps however.
+Traps (as opposed to bait boxes) are an up close and personnel way of dealing with a rodent issue which isn’t always everyone’s cup of tea.
+There are two sorts of traps.
 Impact traps kill immediately upon being sprung.
-Live traps catch the rodent but leaves you with the issue of what to do then?
-There are strict guidelines on the despatching and disposal of rodents.
-They can be killed with a single blow to the head or shot with an air rifle.
+Live traps catch the rodent but it leaves you with the issue of what to do then?
+There are strict guidelines on the despatching and disposal of rodents, check with your local authority.
 When disposing of the rodent, it should be wrapped in a bag and properly secured.
 You must wear gloves to avoid such things as Weils disease.

 What are the regulations about using poisons?